 People with diabetes must be protected and supported during the coronavirus pandemic.

-As we learn more about coronavirus and the risks to people with different conditions, ethnicities, ages and circumstances, it’s vital that guidance for people with diabetes is clear, consistent and specific to the needs of the individual.
-Too many people with diabetes are having to choose between their work and their safety, and that’s not right.
+As we learn more about coronavirus and the risks to people with different conditions, ethnicities, ages and circumstances, it’s vital that guidance and support for people with diabetes is clear, consistent and specific to the needs of the individual.

 Pushing hard about your concerns

-Throughout the last few weeks we’ve been calling for:
+Since the start of lockdown we’ve been calling for: